 Each new AMP project starts with the development of a high-level Concept, outlining the critical scientific problem or capability gap that will be addressed, the scientific approach for the project, and why the project aligns with the AMP mission.
 Concepts are presented to the AMP Executive Committee for approval to move into a Design Phase.
 Once approved, the FNIH engages with potential Design Phase partners to commit resources and scientific expertise towards the design of the project.
 Design Phases, co-chaired by a representative from the lead NIH Institute or Center and a representative from the private sector, typically last 9-12 months and culminate in a full project Research Plan developed by the NIH and private sector Design Phase participants.
 The Design Phase co-chairs provide regular updates to the AMP Executive Committee on the progress of the Design Phase, and present the final project Research Plan to the AMP Executive Committee for approval.
 After the Research Plan is approved, the FNIH will work to secure participation and funding commitments to support the private sector portion of the project budget, and the NIH Institute(s) and Center(s) will align intramural and/or extramural resources to support the public sector portion of the project budget.
 Once sufficient partners and resources have been committed to the project, the new AMP Project launches.

-AMP System of Biology Inflammation
+AMP Systems Biology of Inflammation

 The AMP Systems Biology of Inflammation concept proposes to leverage both existing and new multi-omics datasets to develop a new paradigm in approaching diseases and treatments based on shared molecular pathways.
 In our current paradigm, diseases are defined by their clinical manifestations, yet treatments are developed based on targeting mechanisms.
 However, specific mechanisms often play a role in the clinical manifestations of only a subset of patients.